 Instead, Jesus said to his disciples, “We must go.”

 He wasn’t looking for a party invite, or to capitalize on his success in any way—instead, Jesus handled his success by spending the night alone in prayer, and by listening for God’s call in his life.
 (Mark 1:35-39)

-Your Turn: I’m still thinking about my earlier post on success—does it always mean winning? or being popular? or having more money?
+I’m still thinking about my earlier post on success.
+Does success always mean winning?
+Or being popular?
+Or having more money?
 Clearly Jesus had his own definition.

 Success wasn’t found in the crowds, but by spending a night alone to clear his head, praying about all that happened and what might be next, becoming convinced that he should move on from the certainty of success where he was to the new challenge and uncertain reception in the next town.